 In my free time I enjoy movies, music, and anything outdoors.
 You can usually find me watching sports, especially baseball (GO CARDS!!) or enjoying the different activities and food in Springfield with friends.

 I hope you’ll come meet me in the Findlay Student Center, room 117.
 You can also email me at firstname.lastname@example.org to find out how you can get involved in the community and how our office can help!

 I graduated from Westminster College in Fulton, Missouri in 2012 with majors in Non-Profit Leadership and Social Justice & Religious Studies.
 Since then, I worked at Westminster as the Fellow for Community Engagement & Service-Learning, and now I am in the Masters in Communication program here at Drury.
 When I was in college, I was heavily involved in a lot of community service and social justice programming, so this office is a great fit for me!
-When I’m not working with Emily and Courtney, you can find me on Missouri State University’s campus taking a couple of art courses to further my design skills, at home taking care of my turtle doves, or I am out in nature somewhere hiking, kayaking, canoeing, or camping.
+When I’m not working with Courtney, you can find me at home taking care of my tortoise, Clark, or out in nature somewhere hiking, kayaking, canoeing, or camping.
 I am also an avid traveler, which comes out in many different ways: visiting family and friends all over the country, taking trips overseas, or simply heading out for a weekend to a place I’ve never been.
 My roles at Drury have me coordinating many different projects in the office, from Soak Up Springfield to Drury Impact Project.
 Come visit me in the Findlay Student Center 117 or email me at email@example.com to talk about how you can get involved with all of our activities!